Sister Rosetta Tharpe: Early career

+Later career

-Starting in 1949, their popularity took a sudden downturn.
+Starting in 1949, their popularity took a sudden downturn and their relationship started to fade.
 Mahalia Jackson was starting to eclipse Tharpe in popularity, and Knight harbored a desire to break free as a solo act into popular music.
-Furthermore, around this time, Knight lost her children and mother in a house-fire.
+Furthermore, around this time, Knight lost her children and mother in a house fire.
 That same year, to commemorate Tharpe's first anniversary of being a homeowner in Richmond, Virginia, Tharpe put on a concert at what is now the Altria Theater.
-Supporting her for that concert were the Twilight Singers, whom Rosetta adopted as her background singers for future concerts, renaming them The Rosettes.
+Supporting her for that concert were the Twilight Singers, whom Rosetta adopted as her background singers for future concerts, renaming them the Rosettes.

-Tharpe attracted 25,000 paying customers to her wedding to her manager, Russell Morrison (her third marriage), followed by a vocal performance at Griffith Stadium in Washington, D.C., in 1951.
+Tharpe attracted 25,000 paying customers to her wedding to her manager, Russell Morrison (her third marriage), followed by a vocal performance at Griffith Stadium in Washington, DC, in 1951.
 In 1952, Tharpe and Red Foley recorded the B-side "Have a Little Talk with Jesus", which is likely the first interracial duet recorded in the US.
-It was not until 1968 that Billy Vera and Judy Clay had a hit with an interracial duet, "Storybook Children".
+Only in 1968 did Billy Vera and Judy Clay have a hit as an interracial duet, "Storybook Children".

-In 1956, Tharpe recorded an album with the gospel quartet The Harmonizing Four, titled Gospel Train.
+In 1956, Tharpe recorded an album with the gospel quartet the Harmonizing Four, titled Gospel Train.
 In 1957, Tharpe was booked for a month-long tour of the UK by British trombonist Chris Barber.

+1964 European tour

-In April and May 1964, Tharpe toured Europe as part of the Blues and Gospel Caravan, alongside Muddy Waters and Otis Spann, Ransom Knowling and Little Willie Smith, Reverend Gary Davis, Cousin Joe, Sonny Terry and Brownie McGhee.
-Tharpe was introduced on stage and accompanied on piano by Cousin Joe Pleasant.
+In April and May 1964, Tharpe toured Europe as part of the Blues and Gospel Caravan, alongside Muddy Waters and Otis Spann, Ransom Knowling, and Little Willie Smith, Reverend Gary Davis, Cousin Joe, Sonny Terry, and Brownie McGhee.
+Tharpe was introduced on stage and accompanied on piano by Cousin Joe.
 Under the auspices of George Wein, the Caravan was stage-managed by Joe Boyd.
 A concert, in the rain, was recorded by Granada Television at the disused railway station at Wilbraham Road, Manchester, in May 1964.
-The band performed on one platform while the audience was seated on the opposite platform.
+The band performed on one platform, while the audience was seated on the opposite platform.

-Tharpe was also filmed (along with the other artists on the Blues Gospel Caravan) in Paris as part of the 3 part French TV show Gospel's Song.
-The Gospel's Song episodes were filmed in Paris on the 25th July 2 months after the famous Blues Gospel Train was filmed at Wilbraham Road Station, Manchester.
-The line up was the same including Otis Spann, Cousin Joe Pleasant, Muddy Waters, Sister Rosetta Tharpe, Reverend Blind Gary Davis and Sonny Terry & Brownie McGhee.
+According to Chris Lee of the University of Salford, the 1964 Manchester show "influenced nearly everyone who saw it" and was as important as the Sex Pistols' June and July 1976 show at the city's Lesser Free Trade Hall, which spurred attendees Morrissey, Mark E. Smith, and the musicians who would become Joy Division and Buzzcocks into action.